Wendy Holden Q & A

 Which living writer do you most admire?

-There are far too many to choose from but I am enjoying a lot of new writers and especially loved All the Light We Cannot See by Anthony Doerr last year.
-I also loved Crooked Letter Crooked Letter by Tom Franklin, which was the closest I have come to the genius of To Kill a Mockingbird in a modern novel.
-I read a great deal of non-fiction too and love to be beguiled by the writing at the same time as learning something new, as I was with Deeper than Indigo by Jenny Balfour-Paul or pretty much anything by Simon Winchester.
+There are far too many to choose from and I have to do so much research reading that pleasure reading is a real treat.
+But I love Madeline Miller, Maggie O’Farrell, and James Long, who wrote the brilliant and much underrated Ferney.
+War still features a lot so I loved All the Light We Cannot See by Anthony Doerr, and books by Pat Barker and Sebastian Faulks.
+I also enjoyed Crooked Letter Crooked Letter by Tom Franklin, which was the closest I have come to the genius of To Kill a Mockingbird in a modern novel.
+I read a great deal of non-fiction too and love to be beguiled by the writing at the same time as learning something new.

 And dead writer?